Rights and Responsibilities

 How to request information about yourself

-Data protection legislation allows individuals the right of access to the personal data we hold about them.
-Most commonly, individuals simply want to be given a copy of their information.
+Data protection law allows individuals the right of access to the personal data we hold about them.
+Usually, individuals simply want to be given a copy of their information.

 However, under data protection legislation, individuals also have the right to obtain: